 Of course nothing is more powerful for transformation, encouragement, faith building or the activation of miracles than speaking the ultimate source of life—the Word of God itself.
 And throughout the Bible, this is precisely how God instructed His Word to be used.
 Let’s explore some of these examples now.

 Success from Speaking God’s Word

-God made it clear to Joshua that prosperity and success are dependent upon a practice of keeping God’s Word in his mouth, or in other words, a habit of speaking it.
+God made it clear to Joshua that prosperity and success are dependent upon a practice of keeping God’s Word in his mouth.

 After wandering in the wilderness for 40 years, the time had come for the children of Israel to finally possess the land God promised.
 But now that their original leader, Moses, had passed, the next up, Joshua, needed confidence to take over.
 In His commission, here’s what the Lord told Joshua would be the secret sauce to his success: “This book of the law shall not depart out of your mouth; you shall meditate on it day and night … For then you shall make your way prosperous, and then you shall be successful” (Josh.
 1:8).